Component Life Expectancy

 |Permanent Wood Foundation (PWF; treated)||75|

-Framing and structural systems have extended life expectancy.
-Poured-concrete systems, timber frame houses, and structural insulated panels should all last a lifetime.
+Framing and structural systems have extended longevities; poured-concrete systems, timber frame houses and structural insulated panels will all last a lifetime.

 |Log||80 to 200|